waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **[HYPOTHESIS] Victory Road 2F Puzzle Solution requires a boulder from 3F:** The boulders on 2F cannot reach the switch at (10, 17).
 The next step is to return to 3F and search for a hole that drops a boulder into the eastern section of 2F.
 - **[FALSIFIED] Victory Road 2F Disconnected Landmass Hypothesis:** The landmass_analyzer tool's conclusion that this floor is split into disconnected landmasses was proven false by a system warning (Turn 124003) which confirmed the eastern warp at (24, 8) is reachable from the west.
 The connection is via the elevated platforms.
 - **[FALSIFIED] Defeated trainers are impassable obstacles:** A system warning (Turn 124270) indicated that the warp at (2, 2) on Victory Road 1F was reachable, despite being blocked by a defeated trainer at (4, 3).
 This proves the hypothesis is false and the pathfinder has been updated.
+- **[FALSIFIED] Victory Road 1F - West Switch Puzzle Plan:** The plan to push the boulder at (3, 11) UP onto the switch at (3, 10) was executed.
+This action successfully placed the boulder on the switch, but also blocked the path to the ladder at (2, 2).
+- **[LESSON] Victory Road 1F Puzzle Nuance:** Pushing the boulder at (3, 11) UP to the switch at (3, 10) blocks the direct path to the ladder at (2, 2), but does NOT create an inescapable area.
+A path to the southern exit at (9, 18) remains, making a map reset unnecessary.
 - **Debugging Loop Failure:** Repeatedly failed to apply a simple code fix due to carelessness (submitting identical code, introducing typos).
 This highlights a need for a more robust debugging process.
 - **Agent Opportunity - Code Verifier:** The `reflection_agent` suggested creating a 'code patch verifier' agent.
 This agent would check proposed code changes for basic errors before submission, preventing inefficient debugging loops.
 This should be a high-priority future project.
-- **[LESSON] Victory Road 1F Soft-lock:** Pushing the boulder at (3, 11) UP to the switch at (3, 10) blocks the path and creates an inescapable 7-tile area.
-This requires a map reset to fix.
-Always check your escape route before pushing a boulder.